The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Confined self-avoiding walks

 The other results are elementary, and adapted from an earlier paper of Whittington~\cite{W75}.
 In particular, the lower bound $\mu(y)\ge \sqrt y$ is obtained by counting zig-zag walks sticking to the surface. \end{proof}

-The situation as $y \to \infty$ has only recently been rigorously established by Rychlewski and Whittington~\cite{RW11}, who proved that, on the square lattice, $ \mu(y)$ is asymptotic to $y$.
+{The function $\mu(y)$ is not known explicitly, but the main result of this paper is that $\y=1+\sqrt 2 = \mu ^2-1$.
+The behaviour of $\mu(y)$ as $y \to \infty$ has recently been established by Rychlewski and Whittington~\cite{RW11},} who proved that, on the square lattice, $ \mu(y)$ is asymptotic to $y$.
 This translates into $\mu(y)\sim \sqrt y$ in our honeycomb setting.

+The critical value $\y$, which we have defined in analytic terms, can also be given a probabilistic description.
+Fix $k$, and assign to each half-plane SAW $w$ of length $k$ the probability

-Various other quantities exhibit singular behaviour at $\y$.
-For example, the mean density of vertices in the surface is given by
+If $y$ is large, this probability distribution favours walks with many contacts, while if $y$ is small, the walk is repelled by the surface.
+The mean density of vertices of the walk lying in the surface is

-In the limit of infinitely long walks this density tends to\footnote{The exchange of the limit and the derivative is possible thanks to the convexity of $\log \mu(y)$, see for instance~\cite[Thm.~B7, p.~345]{MR1858028}.} From the behaviour of $\mu(y)$ given in Proposition~\ref{prop:half-space}, it can be seen that the density of vertices on the surface is $0$ for $y < \y$ and is positive for $y > \y.$
+Recall that $\frac 1 k \log c^+_k(y)$ tends to $\log \mu(y)$ as $k \rightarrow \infty$.
+In the limit of infinitely long walks, it can be shown\footnote{The exchange of the limit and the derivative is possible thanks to the convexity of $\log \mu(y)$, see for instance~\cite[Thm.~B7, p.~345]{MR1858028}.} that the above density tends to

+From the behaviour of $\mu(y)$ given in Proposition~\ref{prop:half-space}, we see that the density of vertices on the surface is $0$ for $y < \y$ and is positive for $y > \y.$ In other words, the critical value $\y$ {distinguishes between} {the {\em desorbed} and {\em adsorbed} phases.